wavefrontHQ/wavefront-lambda-go/README.md

 | FunctionName          | The name of Lambda function.                                                  |
 | Resource              | The name and version/alias of Lambda function.
 (Ex: DemoLambdaFunc:aliasProd) |
 | EventSourceMappings   | AWS Function Name (In case of an event source mapping Lambda invocation only,)|

+Note: Having the same metric name for any two types of metrics will result in only one time series at the server and thus cause collisions.
+In general, all metric names should be different.
+In case you have metrics that you want to track as both a Counter and Delta Counter, consider adding a relevant suffix to one of the metrics to differentiate one metric name from another.

 ## Custom Lambda Metrics